Bernhard Gaul | June 2011

 Roisín McGuigan’s paintings seem to me just like that: elaborating a subject to a given point and then leaving it at that - potentially not even that reflected.
 There is no strict consistency in the omitted landscape - one of the more promoted paintings even showing a fully rendered seascape beneath the clouds.

 There is a smudge in one of the white spaces below the skies, which I find significant.
 It quite obviously isn’t planned: some of the sky spilled over.
-But then it is also not that carefully removed - evidence for me that it is maybe less about the intellectual concept of genres and their reflection but simply a chance to leave things unfinished; a stubborn streak maybe, a quick wilful streak of disobedience (or even just one of laziness), which is highly necessary, because otherwise that type of highly realistic painting is very much in danger of just playing to conservative expectations.
+But then it is also not that carefully removed - evidence for me that it is maybe less about the intellectual concept of genres and their reflection but simply a chance to leave things unfinished; a stubborn streak maybe, a quick wilful streak of disobedience, which is highly necessary, because otherwise that type of highly realistic painting is very much in danger of just playing to conservative expectations.
 So it gives the painter a breathing space which allows her to explore that type of painting without getting trapped in pleasing decorative tastes too quickly.

 Still, I think as the paintings are there may none-the-less be difficulties in reception: dismissed by the ones who look for a fully rendered “proper” painting, who may try to simply blend out that un-rendered strip form their perception while on the other hand they may be perceived as not being radical enough by the ones who look for bold dismissive gestures.
 It might be this edge, though, which particularly interests me.
 More than any genre reflection I am interested on how finely adjusted people may be able to position themselves within the strands of circumstances they are in.